 If the partnership wants to elect out of the installment method, it must report the full amount of the gain on a timely filed return (including extensions).
-If the partnership filed Form 1065-B on time, the election may be made on an amended return filed no later than 6 months after the due date (excluding extensions) of the original return.
-Write "Filed pursuant to section 301.9011-2" at the top of the amended return, and file it at the same address the original return was filed.
+If the partnership filed Form 1065-B on time, the election can be made on an amended return filed no later than 6 months after the due date (excluding extensions) of the original return.
+Write "See attached Form 8082 for AAR per IRC section 6251; Filed pursuant to section 301.9100-2" in the top margin of the amended return, and file it at the same address the original return was filed.
+See Administrative Adjustment Requests on page 5 for details.

-• A sale or other disposition of an interest in a partnership owning unrealized receivables or inventory items may result in ordinary gain or loss.
+- A sale or other disposition of an interest in a partnership owning unrealized receivables or inventory items may result in ordinary gain or loss.
 See Pub.
-541, Partnerships, for more details.
+541, Partnerships, for more details. - Certain constructive ownership transactions.
+Gain in excess of the gain that would have been recognized if the partnership had held a financial asset directly during the term of a derivative contract must be treated as ordinary income.
+See section 1260 for details.

-Constructive sales treatment for certain appreciated positions.
+Constructive sale treatment for certain appreciated positions.
 Generally, the partnership must recognize gain (but not loss) on the date it enters into a constructive sale of any appreciated position in stock, a partnership interest, or certain debt instruments as if the position were disposed of at FMV on that date.

-The partnership is treated as making a constructive sale of an appreciated position when it (or a related person, in some cases) does one of the following:
+The partnership is treated as making a constructive sale of an appreciated position when it (or a related person, in some cases) does one of the following.

-• Enters into a short sale of the same or substantially identical property (i.e., a "short sale against the box").

-• Enters into an offsetting notional principal contract relating to the same or substantially identical property.

-• Enters into a futures or forward contract to deliver the same or substantially identical property.

-• Acquires the same or substantially identical property (if the appreciated position is a short sale, offsetting notional principal contract, or a futures or forward contract).
+- Enters into a short sale of the same or substantially identical property (that is, a "short sale against the box"). - Enters into an offsetting notional principal contract relating to the same or substantially identical property. - Enters into a futures or forward contract to deliver the same or substantially identical property. - Acquires the same or substantially identical property (if the appreciated position is a short sale, offsetting notional principal contract, or a futures or forward contract).

 Exception.
-Generally, constructive sales treatment does not apply if:
+Generally, constructive sale treatment does not apply if:

-• The partnership closed the transaction before the end of the 30th day after the end of the year in which it was entered into,

-• The partnership held the appreciated position to which the transaction relates throughout the 60-day period starting on the date the transaction was closed, and

-• At no time during that 60-day period was the partnership's risk of loss reduced by holding certain other positions.
+- The partnership closed the transaction before the end of the 30th day after the end of the year in which it was entered into, - The partnership held the appreciated position to which the transaction relates throughout the 60-day period starting on the date the transaction was closed, and - At no time during that 60-day period was the partnership's risk of loss reduced by holding certain other positions.